ben-norton/stadocgen-development/README.md

 * To test pages, go to **Testing**
 * To build webpages for publication, go to **Build Documentation Pages**

+### Before Running
+* Make sure to copy the latest version of the page markdown files from the standard repository.
+In the case of Latimer Core, these files reside in the LtC Repo here: [https://github.com/tdwg/ltc/tree/main/source/md](https://github.com/tdwg/ltc/tree/main/source/md)
+* If you haven't already, open the meta.yml metadata file and enter the appropriate information for your standard.

 ### Testing
 * Open the command line window and navigate to the project root directory
 * Make sure the virtual environment is activated (conda activate stadcogen-venv or .\.stadocgen-venv\Scripts\activate)